sunnygnkr/whatsapp-clone/README.md

 Created a whatsapp clone using React.js.

-Clever progrrammer is a good youtube channel to follow for react tutorials.
+Clever programmer is a good youtube channel to follow for react tutorials.

-Created a demoBranch from master.

-Creating a new branch on github and then pushing it to local.

-Some edits done in local repository for the above created github branch.